ytgov/Travel-Authorization/README.md

 1. In the `src/api` folder.

 2. Create a `.env.development` file with this content.
-I must match the config in `docker-compose.db.yml`
+It must match the config in `docker-compose.db.yml`

    ```bash
    AUTH0_DOMAIN=https://dev-0tc6bn14.eu.auth0.com